-Interdisciplinary Studies Department
+Interdisciplinary Studies Program

 The Interdisciplinary Studies Baccalaureate Degree is designed to enable students to prepare for careers that bridge academic disciplines.
 Students have the opportunity to develop individualized, intellectually challenging courses from selected departments.
 Students may combine courses from any two disciplines offered at Coppin State University that represent academic interest provided that the disciplines' connectivity is clear: 18 credits at the 300 level or higher from each discipline for a total of 36 credits.
 Each student must also fulfill all general education requirements (46 credits) including the degree requirements in each discipline as specified in the Coppin State University catalog.
 Each student must earn a minimum of 120 or more credits to graduate with a Bachelor of Science degree in Interdisciplinary Studies.